Thomas Chiropractic

 The Autonomic Nervous System has two major components, the Sympathetic and the Parasympathetic.
 As the name implies, these systems work without thought.
 The Parasympathetic Nervous System controls digestion, reproduction, waste elimination, and rest.
 The Sympathetic Nervous System controls activity, stress, and adrenaline.
 The quick way to remember is that the Parasympathetic is rest and digest and the Sympathetic is fight or flight.

 Chiropractic adjustments help to restore function which helps to balance the Autonomic Nervous System.
 In this way, Chiropractic can help with conditions that are not musculoskeletal in nature.
 Chiropractors often get a bad rap for claiming to work on things like heartburn, indigestion, sleep, constipation, heart palpitations, vision issues, and the list goes on.
 The truth is that many of these conditions arise because of an imbalance to the Autonomic Nervous System.
-So, when your chiropractor asks, tell him about all of your symptoms and conditions.
+So, tell your chiropractor about all of your symptoms and conditions even if they are not what you typically think is a chiropractic issue.

 Contact Us